 \section{Experiments}

-In this section, we conduct a series of experiments on robust matrix sensing \eqref{eq:rms model} - \eqref{eq:rms factorization} and robust phase retrieval \eqref{eq:rpr measure} - \eqref{eq:rpr}.
-We list the abbreviation of all the algorithms appeared in this section in the following table:
+In this section, we conduct a series of experiments on the three incremental methods for solving the RMS problem \eqref{eq:rms factorization}.\footnote{Our code is available at \url{https://github.com/lixiao0982/Incremental-methods}} We list below the abbreviations of all the algorithms that appear in this section.

 \begin{mdframed}[backgroundcolor=black!3,rightline=false,leftline=false, leftmargin =0pt, rightmargin =0pt, innerleftmargin =2pt, innerrightmargin =2pt] {